 The design site—Refshaleøen—at its height, was a shipyard that employed 8,000 individuals and is poised to be an important area for new development within the city.
-The rich historical context of the site, and its place in Copenhagen’s future will inform the design proposals.
+The rich historical context of the site, and its place in Copenhagen’s future informed the design proposals.

-The view to the site from the Langelinie and the cherished statue of the Little Mermaid provides a beautiful canvas on which to create.
+The view to the site from the Langelinie and the cherished statue of the Little Mermaid provided a beautiful canvas on which to create.

-LAGI 2014 has partnered with the Green Cities Municipalities (including Albertslund, Herning, Allerød, and Kolding) of Denmark for additional opportunities for teams, which are outlined more in depth in the Design Guidelines.
+LAGI 2014 partnered with the Green Cities Municipalities (including Albertslund, Herning, Allerød, and Kolding) of Denmark for additional opportunities for teams, which were outlined more in depth in the Design Guidelines.